ComputeSoftware/cljfmt-cli/README.md

 Now place cljfmt somewhere convenient on your system.
 Often users will place it somewhere on their PATH.

+## Note for Windows
+Windows will not recognize this as an executable file, use `node <path-to-cljfmt>` to execute.

 ## Usage in IntelliJ

 **Note**: You must have installed the CLI first.